A painting in the manuscript of roughly one dozen samurai mingling about on the street gossiping with one another.

 Late Edo-period graffiti satirizing the Tenpō Reforms of the 1840s, reproduced in Edo jidai rakusho ruijū (1915).
 The three-horned "evil beast of reform" is covered in Eiraku coins, which were the family crest of Mizuno Tadakuni, the shogunate's chief senior councilor and architect of the reforms.

-At the time our manuscript appeared in 1714, the metropolises were thus awash with news, titillating talk and rumors.
+At the time our manuscript appeared in 1714, the metropolises were thus awash with news, titillating talk, and rumors.
 Particularly following the sudden death in 1709 of Shogun Tsunayoshi, who had drawn much ire and ridicule from the populace for his radical edicts for the protection of animals as well as for his extravagance and favoritism, the rumor mill was abuzz, with people whispering that he had been murdered by his own wife or possibly the ghost of the first shogun, Ieyasu, to prevent a political catastrophe.

 In fact, gossip and news surrounding him comprise one of the most prolific subjects in graffiti extant from the period.
 Even the shogunate's official history (Tokugawa jikki) remarked on the abundance of rumors and graffiti in circulation, and the fact that municipal edicts were issued and re-issued multiple times in an attempt to control the various channels of news and hearsay attests to their continued existence and intractable nature.